diegomarquez/game-builder/README.md

         * Cache static drawings (Drawing Renderer, NEW)
         * Cache Images (Bitmap renderer)

+- Tag latest version of game-builder

 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths

+- Tag latest version of game-builder

 - Text

-- Premade renderer to draw rectangles, circles lines and triangles.

-- Figure out how to use r.js

-- Do a simple game and get this over with for fucks sake!
+- Tag latest version of game-builder

 - Annoying tasks
+    - sound-player.js
+        - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time
     - Rename delegate.js to broadcaster.js
     - Test garbage collection
         - Test delegate.js destroy method properly
     - Links to explanations of known errors, like requireJS
         - Single page in the website
+    - Premade renderer to draw rectangles, circles lines and triangles.

+- Figure out how to use r.js

+- Do a simple game and get this over with for fucks sake!

 ### [This is the prototype game][tirador] which spurred the creation of this project.